What is agile working

 • In-house trained or external agile coaches support the employees of the agile teams.

-• By involving the agile team in the selection of new employees, collaboration within the team is promoted.
+• By involving the agile team in the selection of new employees, cooperation within the team is promoted.

 Companies outside the software industry also report positive experiences with agile working methods.
 Self-organized teams are used successfully in the following areas, for example: Marketing and Sales, Product Development, Human Resources and IT.